Putting Together Your Down Payment

-In a "carry back" mortgage, the seller agrees to lend you part of his own equity to help you get your down payment funds.
-In this scenario, you would finance the largest portion of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
-Usually this type of second mortgage will have a higher rate of interest.
+In a "carry back" mortgage, the seller commits to lend you part of his own equity to help you get your down payment money.
+You would borrow the majority of the purchase price from a traditional mortgage lender and borrow the remainder from the seller.
+Often, this kind of second mortgage will have a higher rate of interest.

-The satisfaction will be the same, no matter how you manage to get together the down payment.
-Your brand new home will be worth it!
+The satisfaction will be the same, no matter which approach you use to come up with your down payment.
+Your new home will be your reward!

 Want to discuss down payment options?
 Call us at 248-644-1200.